NikhilBarote/Amex/README.md

 Compiling:
 - gcc proxyLayer.c libhiredis.a `mysql_config --cflags --libs`
-- include hiredis.h, libhiredis.a, read.h, sds.h in to your current directory
+- hiredis.h, libhiredis.a, read.h, sds.h should be in to your current directory of proxyLayer.c